Aylin Langreuter: Style and philosophy

 In her works, Aylin Langreuter has a philosophical-aesthetic approach, playing with semantic shifts between form and content.
 She is not treating her objects in the usual self-made, rough, unwelcoming way – she has a relationship of the best possible care which defines the initial situation, unfolding a network of possible meanings.

-She found herself always lingering between applied and fine arts, producing applied art which you can't apply and design with no practical function, but abstraction of function, making minimal invasive changes that render an object's reality into fiction: the transcendence of the inanimate into something that has psychological or moral conditions.
-Interested in shape and order, she has always looked for unlikely places.
-She experimented with the tension that results from tampering with order, reversing it, abstracting it to the point where the result loses all connection with its basis.
-This way the beauty, the absurdity, or even the humor of an objects gains a new kind of visibility that was lost before the profanity of its function.
+Her work explored themes related to applied and fine arts, object design, and abstraction.
+She experimented with form, function, and spatial relationships through minimal modifications to everyday objects.

 The observer's challenge would be the translation: she considers that only the context of Art, the undemanding, unencumbered space of an exhibition, facilitates the chance of a change of perspective, where in the function-free environment, the gaze meets the object in a way that gives it another life – or even: a life.

 Each of her objects presentation is an integral part of the work itself.
 To achieve this she sometimes "borrows" from others.
 She sometimes uses quotations, text fragments, photographs, the peculiarity of a given space, light, and graphic elements.
 It is sometimes this interdisciplinary interaction itself what creates the context that makes the piece work.
 In a world whose language you don't understand, you have to use whatever you have to make yourself understood.